 This kind of scam shouldn’t put you off using QR codes entirely.
 You just need to be careful about the ones that you use.

 We recommend being wary of all codes posted in public places.
 Make sure to inspect the code before scanning.
-It’s also helpful to look at the URL of the QR code if you have scanned it.
-Legitimate URLs are easy to spot, such as https://computertechsreno.com/ Look at the grammar, punctuation and spelling on the website to make sure it appears legitimate – particularly if the website is asking for payment details.
+Don’t scan a QR code on a sign taped to a utility pole, and look for QR codes that make be taped over legitimate QR codes – such as on a public parking meter.
+It’s also helpful to carefully inspect the website address of a QR code that you’ve scanned.
+Can you spot the difference in the following website addresses?: https://computertechsreno.com versus https://cornputertechsreno.com Look at the grammar, punctuation and spelling on the website to make sure it appears legitimate – particularly if the website is asking for payment details.
+Malicious URLs tend to have spelling mistakes and are suspiciously long.
+If you’re still unsure, don’t scan the QR code.
+We advise avoiding scanning all codes attached to street poles – as these can’t be trusted.

 If you’re not sure about a QR code, don’t hesitate to get in touch with us.
 We can help you to protect your mobile phone.
 If you’d like assistance, contact your tech, or scan the following QR code with your smartphone: